cploujoux/toolkit/docs/bl.md

 ---
 ## bl

-Beamlit CLI is a command line tool to interact with Beamlit APIs.
+Blaxel CLI is a command line tool to interact with Blaxel APIs.

 ### Options